Tchekda/IVAOWrapper/README.md

 You are free to open an issue if you have a problem, and welcome to make a PR to improve the wrapper

 Tested with some versions of Python, might work with newer ones.

+Tests with Python 3.4 aren't working but modulte should work
 ### Dev Requirements
  - `requests` to grab whazzup file
  - `pdoc3` to generate html documentation